Namsangee/ros2_test/source/tutorials/advanced_tutorials/dsr_robot_tutorial.rst

 **1. Initializing the Robot Configuration**

 Before any operation, you must specify the robot's ID and model name.
-The ``DR_init`` module is used to store this configuration, which will be used by the library to connect to the correct robot controller.
+The ``DR_init`` module is used to store this configuration.

 .. code-block:: python